Solo-Incrementing/apprentice-adventure-game/README.md

 | :------------------------------ | :--------------------------------------------------------------------------------------------------------------------------- |
 | **Developer / Project Manager** | Game Design, Flow Chart creation, Software Architecture (Class Diagram), Full-Stack Development, Testing, and Documentation. |

-## How to Run the Game
+## Play the game

-1.  **Prerequisites:** Ensure you have a computer running the Windows 10 or 11 operating system.
-2.  **Installation:** Clone this repository: `git clone [repository URL TBD]`, or download as a ZIP.
+1.  **Prerequisites:** You can download the compiled executable for Windows 10/11 from the itch.io page at `[https://kilo-cant-concentrate.itch.io/the-apprentice-adventure]`
-3.  **Setup:** Navigate to the project directory.
-If downloaded as a ZIP, unzip the folder using the Windows file explorer or use a third party tool such as 7zip.
-Open executables/vertical_slice.
+2.  **Setup:** Navigate to the downloaded ZIP.
+Unzip the folder using the Windows file explorer or use a third party tool such as 7zip, and open the folder.
-4.  **Run:** Open/Execute the ApprenticeAdventure.exe file.
+3.  **Run:** Open/Execute the ApprenticeAdventure.exe file.
+Please ensure the ApprenticeAdventure.pck and any other data folders are within the main downloaded folder, they contain the required data for the game to run.

 ## Features